 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 Mary tells Abigail and Mercy that the whole village is talking about witchcraft, and she expresses her fear that they will be named as witches.
 She urges Abigail to tell the truth.
 She also reveals that she never danced or participated in the rituals—she only watched.

 Proctor catches Mary at the Parris household and tells her to get home.

 Mary comes home to the Proctor household after an entire day in the town.
 Proctor is angry with her, but she tells him she’s an important person now—she is part of the official court.
 He has to let her leave.

 She gives Elizabeth a poppet—a small doll—that she spent the day sewing while they were in court.
 She explains that she saved Elizabeth’s life that day.
-When Elizabeth’s name was mentioned in court, she told the court that she had never seen any sign of witchcraft in the Proctor household.
+When Elizabeth’s name was mentioned in court, she told the court that she had never seen any signs of witchcraft in the Proctor household.

-- Mary eventually gives in to the peer pressure.
-She sobs, confesses that Proctor made her sign her name in the Devil’s book, that he persuaded her testify against the girls in court, and she finally gave in.
-Now she wants to be with God again.
+Mary eventually gives in to the peer pressure.
+She sobs, confessing that Proctor made her sign her name in the Devil’s book and persuaded her testify against the girls in court.
+She finally gave in, but now she wants to be with God again.